AlexDesfa/devops-ai-ollama-hub/README.md

 This repository provides a Docker Compose setup for the AI-Ollama ecosystem, including services for Ollama, OpenWebUI, Qdrant, and a RAG API.

+The goal of this project is to create a completely off-the-grid environment for running and managing AI models, with a focus on RAG (Retrieval-Augmented Generation) capabilities using Ollama.

+This stack can be used for various offline applications within our organization, such as:

+- MOV.AI platform support
+- Internal knowledge bases
+- Training and documentation search
+- Software development assistance
+- Custom AI applications leveraging local models

+**Note**: Think of it as a self-hosted alternative to services like ChatGPT, but with an extended knowledge of our code and documentation.

 ## Services

 - **Traefik**: A reverse proxy and load balancer for managing access to the other services.